Kiran090303/ReferralBot/README.md

 **Step 4 — Integrating with WhatsApp**
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

--> Create an account on Twilio.
+- Create an account on Twilio
--> Verify your account.
+- Verify your account.
--> After all verifications, you will be asked few questions.
+- After all verifications, you will be asked few questions.
--> Which Twilio product are you here to use?
-WhatApp -> What do you plan to build with Twilio?
-Contact center -> How do you want to build with Twilio?
+- Which Twilio product are you here to use?
+WhatApp
+- What do you plan to build with Twilio?
+Contact center
+- How do you want to build with Twilio?
 With code
--> Click on continue
+- Click on continue
 - Activate your sandbox by accepting terms and conditions.
 - Now you need to send a whatsapp message to the given number with the code mentioned.
 - Click on next send a one-way messaging.